mewhubHawk/Solar-polar/README.md

 The Earth is changing shape due to constant movement of the continental plates though the rate of it actually moving is tiny.
 However this still has an effect on the shape of the Earth which is not perfectly round.

-This makes the Earth a 'geoid' or 'Earth-shaped'!
+This makes the Earth a 'Geoid' or 'Earth-shaped'!

+# How big is the Universe?

+Nobody actually knows but what we do know is that the Universe is growing by the speed of light.